huayu1998/react-portfolio-template/README.md

 # Multimodal GenAI Software Development User Study Tasks

 This project is adapted from an open source portfolio template for use as a study exercise.
-Participants will run the application, implement a feature, write a test case, and locate and fix a bug.
-The original project has been extended with a testing infrastructure using the [Jest](https://jestjs.io/) framework alongside [React Testing Library](https://testing-library.com/) and [jest-environment-jsdom](https://github.com/jsdom/jsdom) — including test files (`__tests__/`), mock data (`__mocks__/`), and Jest configuration — to support the testing tasks in this study.

-# What Is This Application?
+## What Is This Application?

-This is a personal portfolio web application that allows users to showcase their work projects, services, blog posts, and resume, etc. It includes a markdown-based blog system where posts can be created, read, update, and deleted (Blog CRUD) through a development UI.
+This is a personal portfolio, a full-stack web application using **Next.js** and **TailwindCSS**, that allows users to showcase their work projects, services, blog posts, and resume, etc. It includes a markdown-based blog system where posts can be created, read, update, and deleted (Blog CRUD) through a development UI.
 Other features include the following:

-- Modern Full App Stack (Next.js + TailwindCSS)
-- Minimal Design
-- Easy To Browse
-- Easy To Customize your details With GUI
-- Light/Dark Mode

 **A note on TailwindCSS:** TailwindCSS is a utility-first CSS framework used to style this application.
 Rather than writing styles in a separate CSS file, Tailwind lets you apply small, single-purpose class names directly in your HTML or JSX.
 For example, instead of writing `background-color: blue; padding: 8px 16px;` in a stylesheet, you would write `className="bg-blue-500 px-4 py-2"` directly on the element.
 If you see a `className` attribute filled with short hyphenated words in the code, that is Tailwind handling what plain CSS would normally do.